Kim Robins project, “40 Years Late”, is a breath of fresh air.

 Kim has surrounded herself with an ensemble of, to say the least, solid musicians.
 Appearing on the project are Don Brummett, Michael Cleveland, Mike Curtis, Jeff Guernsey, Nathan Livers, Lynn Manzenberger, Seth Mulder, Butch Robins, Mark Stonecipher, and Richard Torstrick.
 Providing harmony vocals throughout the project are fellow Indiana residents Misty Stevens, singer, songwriter, and leader of her own band, and Kent Todd, singer and fiddle player with Blue Mafia.

 The title cut of this project, written by Kim, is so well penned that many listeners will easily relate to the song.
-The lyrics of this song are honest and will hit home with, not only singers that are chasing Image635046321136553172the dream of success later in life, but also everyone that has had to put their dreams on hold for other choices.
+The lyrics of this song are honest and will hit home with, not only singers that are chasing the dream of success later in life, but also everyone that has had to put their dreams on hold for other choices.

 While I cannot pick one song to call my favorite, because I actually have quite a few on this project, I enjoy Kim’s upbeat tribute to Connie Smith with “I’ve Got My Baby On My Mind”.
 Kim states that she spent many hours trying to imitate Smith’s voice until her Dad told her to “sing like yourself”.
 Advice many singers should follow and advice I am glad Kim took.